 Stratum Clinics offers a Skin Cancer Screening and Mole Checking service at all of our clinics.
 Speak to the team to find out more.

 Adopting good sun-protection habits is the best way to prevent freckles and solar lentigines from developing or worsening.
 Cover up, especially between peak times from 11-4pm during hot days and wear sunscreen on exposed sites.
 Consider wearing clothing designed to provide sun protection and wear a broad-spectrum sunscreen with a strong SPF and apply as advised by the manufacturer.

-For patients who already have solar lentigos, there are treatments available to reduce their appearance.
+For patients who already have a large number of freckles and solar lentigos, there are treatments available to reduce their appearance.

 Though freckles and solar lentigines may be mistaken for malignant melanoma, they do not themselves turn into cancer, and thus are benign.
 However, some people find them cosmetically unappealing, especially on the face.